Lagria hirta is a species of beetles in the family Tenebrionidae.

 The elytra of the females are more extended backward than in the males and the female's abdomen looks from above wider than in the males.
 The male, in addition to its slimmer body, is distinguished from the females by their larger eyes and by the length of the last segment of the antennae, which is nearly twice the corresponding segment in the female.
 The hind wings are transparent.

 The fully formed beetles can be seen from late May to September.
 The adult beetles feed on nectar and pollen.
 Females lay the eggs in the soil where they hatch after about eight days.
 The larvae live in the humus where they feed on decaying vegetables.
-After having overwintered larvae pupate in early summer of the next year and a new generation of beetles will then developed.
+After having overwintered larvae pupate in early summer of the next year and a new generation of beetles will then develop.